 You can also give electronic guest keys or access codes to the people you trust.
 The access code can be valid for one-time use or a certain time limit ranging from a few minutes to days.

-The app provided by the manufacturer will show all the activity of locking/unlock as a timeline.
+The app provided by the manufacturer will show all the activity of locking/unlocking as a timeline.

 The true power of smart locks gets unleashed when some incredible features involving remote connectivity are added.

-With the touch of a button on your smartphone app, you can open and close the main door for your guests or kids who have arrived before you could reach.
+With the touch of a button on your smartphone app, you can open and close the main door for your guests or kids who have arrived before you could reach it.

 Enabling in-home delivery